debg48/introduction_to_NLP/README.md

 - [Character Based](https://www.youtube.com/watch?v=ssLq_EK2jLE&t=23s)
 - [Subword Based](https://www.youtube.com/watch?v=zHvTiHr506c)

+## Stop Words :

+Stop words are mist common words in any language that do not add much information to the sentence eg: a , is ,an ,etc

 ## Bag of Words :

 [Blog - A Gentle Introduction to the Bag-of-Words Model